akhilrao/akhilrao.github.io/pages/publpics/apo_peri_overlay.md

 ![Apogee and Perigee of Orbiting Satellites (2016)](../../assets/bigpublpics/apo_peri_overlay.png)

-**Where are active satellites located?** &mdash; The picture shows the distributions of [apogee and perigee](https://en.wikipedia.org/wiki/Apsis) for man-made satellites orbiting the Earth, based on [data from the Union of Concerned Scientists](https://www.ucsusa.org/nuclear-weapons/space-weapons/satellite-database).
+**Where are active satellites located?** &mdash; The picture shows the distributions of [apogee and perigee](https://en.wikipedia.org/wiki/Apsis) for man-made satellites orbiting the Earth, calculated using [data from the Union of Concerned Scientists](https://www.ucsusa.org/nuclear-weapons/space-weapons/satellite-database).
 *Upper left:* Distribution of perigee for all satellites.
 *Upper right:* Distribution of apogee for all satellites.
 *Lower left:* Distribution of perigee (gray bars with blue lining) and apogee (gray bars with red lining) for satellites in [low-Earth orbit](https://en.wikipedia.org/wiki/Low_Earth_orbit).
 *Lower right:* Distribution of perigee (gray bars with blue lining) and apogee (gray bars with red lining) for satellites in [geostationary orbit](https://en.wikipedia.org/wiki/Geostationary_orbit).

 Earth's orbits are easily the largest physical commons humanity has ever used.
-But some spots are more valuable than others.
-This picture shows how satellites tend to cluster in specific orbital regions.
+But some orbits are more valuable than others.
+This picture shows where satellites tend to cluster.
 Space: the lonesome crowded frontier.